 Here are three ways to stop trigger lead harassment:

 • Put your name and phone number on the National Do Not Call Registry.
 You can register your cell phone number as well.
 Do this at least a month before you apply for a loan because it takes 31 days to become effective.
-Make a note to re-register every five years because the order expires at the end of five years.
+Once you register your phone number, the registration never expires.
+The phone number can only be removed from the do not call list if you make a request or the number is disconnected and reassigned.

 • Sign up for OptOutPrescreen.
 This will stop the four credit bureaus from selling your name as a trigger lead.
-They are: Equifax, Experian, Innovis and TransUnion.
-The Fair Credit Reporting Act allows the sale of your name, but opting out puts a stop to trigger leads for five years.
+They are Equifax, Experian, Innovis, and TransUnion.
+The Fair Credit Reporting Act allows the sale of your name, but opting out online puts a stop to trigger leads for five years.
+If you want to opt-out forever, you have to mail in a form.
+The Federal Reserve reported that those who choose to opt out have higher credit scores than consumers who don't.